What is Sustainable, Ethical or 'Eco' Jewellery?

 As a family, animals are very important to us and we try to visit the Kruger National Park in South Africa every few years to enjoy the amazing wild animals that inhabit the park and help with conservation through park donations and educating others.
-We have also ‘adopted’ a different endangered animal every year for the past few years and have helped Snow Leopards, Amur Leopards and Polar Bears.
+We have also ‘adopted’ a different endangered animal every year for the past few years and have helped Snow Leopards, Amur Leopards, Polar Bears and Vaquita Dolphins.

 The philosophy behind Curlicue NZ is to help women feel confident and elegant by wearing beautiful jewellery that has been inspired by nature.

-Over the years that I have been in business, I regularly donate jewellery to support charity auctions for various causes both in NZ and internationally and want to donate part of my proceeds to endangered plants and animals in the future – I just need to work out how!
+Over the years that I have been in business, I regularly donate jewellery to support charity auctions for various causes both in NZ and internationally and want to donate part of my proceeds to endangered plants and animals – and now I am!